The Connection Between Near Work And Myopia

 This information isn’t meant to scare parents into removing digital devices from the home, but rather to encourage a balanced lifestyle for the whole family.

 Myopia management can significantly reduce your child’s risk of developing serious eye disease later in life, so why wait?
 The earlier they start, the greater their chance of success.
-At Advanced Eyecare Myopia Control Center, we provide the latest in myopia control to offer the best possible outcome for our young patients.
+At Advanced Eyecare Optometric Center, we provide the latest in myopia control to offer the best possible outcome for our young patients.
 Myopia treatments include multifocal contact lenses, orthokeratology (ortho-k) and atropine eye drops.

 During your child’s myopia consultation, we’ll ask about your child’s lifestyle to determine which treatment option best suits them.
 We encourage our patients to be honest when it comes to how much time they spend engaged in near work, as it gives us a better understanding of their visual needs.